How many Bitcoins are left to mine?

 Once the Bitcoin supply reaches the limit of 21 million in the year 2140, the mining fees will disappear.
 At that point, miners will earn income from transaction fees only, rather than from both transaction fees and block rewards.

-As of now, there are less than 2 million Bitcoins left to mine.
-The total amount of Bitcoins is fixed right now but there is a possibility to change that.
-The underlying code could be edited and the total supply limit could be moved further up.
+Right now, there are less than 1.7 million Bitcoins left to mine.
+The total amount of Bitcoins is currently fixed but there is a possibility to change that.
+The underlying code could be edited and the total supply limit could be increased.
 However, for something like that to happen, the whole community along with developers and stakeholders would have to agree.

 Marketplacefairness.org provides all its content for informational purposes only, and this should not be taken as financial advice to buy, trade or sell cryptocurrency or use any specific exchange.
 Please do not use this website as investment advice, financial advice or legal advice, and each individual's needs may vary from that of the author.
 This post includes affiliate links with our partners who may compensate us.